 Love is kind; love does not parade itself, is not puffed up; does not behave rudely…believes all things, hopes all things.

-Don’t miss our recent podcast episode with a strong woman of faith, Skillet’s Jen Ledger Shares Her Faith, Her Fear and Her Strength – 044.
+Don’t miss our podcast episode from This Grit and Grace Life with a strong woman of faith, Skillet’s Jen Ledger Shares Her Faith, Her Fear and Her Strength – 044!